 Below you will find suggested resources, both from the library and elsewhere.

-Library Resources for Adults
+Booklists for Adults

-Library Resources for Children
+Booklists for Children

-Picture Books About First Nations & Metis People
+Picture Books: First Nations and Metis Reads

-Picture Books About Residential Schools
+Picture Books: Residential Schools

 External Resources